pauldmccarthy/win-pytreat/advanced_topics/08_fslpy.md

 ```
-def ortho(data, voxel, fig=None, **kwargs):
+def ortho(data, voxel, fig=None, cursor=False, **kwargs):
     """Simple orthographic plot of a 3D array using matplotlib.

     :arg data:   3D numpy array
     :arg voxel:  XYZ coordinates for each slice
     :arg fig:    Existing figure and axes for overlay plotting
+    :arg cursor: Show a cursor at the `voxel`

     All other arguments are passed through to the `imshow` function.

-    :returns:   The figure and axes (which can be passed back in as the
+    :returns:   The figure and orthogaxes (which can be passed back in as the
                 `fig` argument to plot overlays).
     """